 - Holistic Nutrition Consultants may perform the above, in addition to advising patients on buying organic, taking supplements, and other nutritional considerations.

-- Offering Nutrition Advice: What You Can and Can't Do Learn the specific guidelines, so you can focus on the areas where your insights and knowledge will truly make a difference.
+- Offering Nutrition Advice: What You Can and Can't Do: Learn the specific guidelines, so you can focus on the areas where your insights and knowledge will truly make a difference.
 Graduates are advised to stay within the AFPA Nutrition Professional Scope of Practice.

 - Holistic Nutrition Certification Program Guide: How the program is structured, key course topics and materials, testimonials and more.